ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 This book attempt to refresh the basics and provide a clear picture for beginners to start with.
 Concentrate more on evolution, trying to explain them.

-## Object oriented programming
+## What is the Object Oriented Programming?

-Objective aim of this book is to provide a refresh of our programming basics, also equip the reader to code efficient software solutions.
-It provides a base for doing Object Oriented programming.
+Just refer to what Wikipedia has to say...

 ```
 Object-oriented programming is a programming paradigm based on the concept